 Whether you work with crops or livestock, being a Farmer is a hands-on job that will have you planning, organising, coordinating and performing operations across a variety of fields – perhaps literally!
 Knowledge and skills in agriculture farming could take you anywhere, so if you’re a practical person who wants to do something concrete and useful, and who doesn’t want to be stuck in an office all day, this could be an excellent and flexible career choice.

 Source: *Job Outlook Government website.
-ABS Labour Force Survey, Department of Employment trend data to November 2015 and Department of Employment projections to 2020.
+ABS Labour Force Survey, Department of Employment trend data and Department of Employment projections to 2023.

 As the graph shows, the level of work available for Farmers has remained relatively steady in the last couple of years, and is not predicted to drop off markedly in the near future.

 There is a strong link between higher farming salaries and level of experience when it comes to jobs in agriculture, with Farmers late in their career – that is, with 20 or more years of experience – looking to earn almost 30 per cent more than those who haven’t been working the land for quite so long.

 It seems that when it comes to farming jobs, experience and perseverance have their financial rewards.
 So there’s incentive for you to start preparing the foundations for your career in agriculture straight away!

 For those in agriculture related jobs, working full-time is quite demanding, with average weekly hours sitting at 58.9 (compared to 40.0 for all occupations).